 Helping people rebuild their lives

 Nepal's geography makes it prone to unpredictable disasters -earthquakes, floods and landslides.
 So, when the worst happens, we want to be able to respond quickly to help people in need.
 The Disaster Relief Fund enables INF and our partners in Nepal to save precious time and get help where it’s most needed straight away.

-EXAMPLES OF HOW DISASTER RELIEF FUNDS HAVE HELPED
+EXAMPLES OF HOW DISASTER RELIEF FUNDS HAVE HELPED in the past

 A landslide in the middle of the night swept away a Dalit village leaving one child dead and many homes destroyed.
 Money from the Disaster Relief Fund was released so that a local church organisation could provide emergency food rations, hygiene materials, mattresses and blankets straight away, showing the love of God in a very practical way.

 In a remote part of Kapilvastu 15 families [88 people], lost their homes in a fire.
 They not only lost the roofs over their heads but also their food, clothing, cooking equipment, and money.
 INF stepped in.
 Staff replaced the supplies lost in the disaster.
 INF/UK was immediately able to commit to funding whatever help was needed, from the Disaster Relief Fund because of previous donations from supporters.